ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Hiring effectively is one of your highest-impact activities as a technical leader and one of the most challenging to get right.
 You will often find yourself trying to recruit talent in a supply-constrained market and competing against other companies that might have deeper pockets than yours.
 Your top candidates will likely receive other competing job offers, which means you not only need to qualify candidates but convince them that your opportunity is the right one for them.

-In that way, hiring is as much a sales activity (where candidates qualify you/your company) as it is a filtering process (you/your company qualifies the candidates). it's important to keep this in mind every step of the way as you define your team s hiring processes.
+In that way, hiring is as much a sales activity (where candidates qualify you/your company) as it is a filtering process (you/your company qualifies the candidates).
+It's important to keep this in mind every step of the way as you define your team s hiring processes.

 This section of the book covers the various sections of the hiring and interviewing journey, sequentially, from headcount planning to onboarding.